Sun0fABeach/vue-phaser3/README.md

 # vue-phaser3

-> Template for working with Phaser 3 in a Vue project, based on [webpack-simple](https://github.com/vuejs-templates/webpack-simple).
+> Webpack template for working with Phaser 3 in a Vue project

 ## Build Setup